andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 It's totally worth it though, because the skiing is incredible.
 The terrain is challenging yet approachable, a wide-open bowl above the treeline with a melange of chutes ideal for sending.
-I have to imagine the hike and intimidating heft of the massive crag brooding over the chair deter most athletes because I have whole sections of the bowl to myself.
+Perplexingly, the bowl is nearly devoid of other alpine athletes - I have to imagine the hike and intimidating heft of the massive crag brooding over the chair deter most skiers.

 Having said that I've reached the point of the day where the marginal cost of rising lactic acid levels have begun to outweigh the marginal benefit of powder